minionsfarm/bird-submission/README.md

 # Step 1: launch an instance with minions.azurecr.io/bird_v2

 # Step 2: mount data and get into docker
-# Our program expects <BIRD_DATASET_DIR> to contain bird/ which contain dev/ and test/.
+# Our program expects <WORK_DIR> to contain bird/ which contain dev/ and test/.
-# e.g. /home/dokook/something/bird/dev/dev.json then <BIRD_DATASET_DIR> should be /home/dokook/something
+# e.g. /home/dokook/something/bird/dev/dev.json then <WORK_DIR> should be /home/dokook/something
-docker run --gpus all -v <BIRD_DATASET_DIR>:/home/root -it minions.azurecr.io/bird_v2
+docker run --gpus all -v <WORK_DIR>:/home/root -it minions.azurecr.io/bird_v2

 # The following should print nothing if data is mounted in the expected path.
 # If it complains, remount the data.